isaackwy/slackbuilds-lxqt/README.md

 # slackbuilds-lxqt
 LXQT Slackbuilds for Slackware 14.2

+None of these slackbuilds are official (i.e. they have not been uploaded to SlackBuilds.org.
+In addition, many of the slackbuilds in this repository are not up-to-date.

 SlackBuilds submissions are closed for 14.2.
 Hence, I have archived this repository.

-Many of the packages in this repository are not up-to-date.

 Please contact me by email, listed with the Slackbuild or info files.